New Releases by Howard Fast

 Second Generation

-"A novel of satisfying depth and breadth, written in good, clean, forceful prose."—Chicago Tribune A new edition of the New York Times bestselling second book in Howard Fast''s powerful historical family saga, Second Generation follows the Lavette immigrants through the challenges of the Great Depression and World War II.
-Desperate for independence and scornful of the hypocrisy of the upper class, Barbara Lavette is determined to make her own way in the world.
-After abandoning her privileged life in San Francisco to disguise herself as a poor volunteer down on the wharf, Barbara journeys to France to report on the onset of Nazi terror and the coming of World War II.
-But when tragedy strikes deep at the heart of the life Barbara has built for herself in Europe, she is forced to return to San Francisco heartbroken and alone and face the family she ran away from.
-Continuing the epic Lavette family saga, Howard Fast''s fascinating historical fiction vividly depicts the struggles to persevere in Immigrant America.
+She''ll Risk Her Freedom to Find Freedom "A novel of satisfying depth and breadth, written in good, clean, forceful prose." -Chicago Tribune Desperate for independence and scornful of the hypocrisy of the upper class, Barbara Lavette returns to her family home in San Francisco following her first year of college determined to make her own way in the world.
+After abandoning her privileged life to disguise herself as a poor volunteer down on the wharf, Barbara journeys to France to report on the onset of Nazi terror and the coming of World War II.
+But when tragedy strikes deep at the heart of the life Barbara has built for herself in Europe, she is forced to return to San Francisco heartbroken and alone where she must face the family she ran away from.
+The second book in master storyteller Howard Fast''s epic family saga, Second Generation vividly depicts the lives of the Lavette family as they struggle to persevere in America during the chaos of the Depression and World War II.

 release date: Mar 01, 2010